nautes-labs/website/src/en/guide/user-guide/deploy-an-application.md

       - $product-name
     hnc-system:
       - $product-name
-  # Cluster resources which productAllowedClusterResources are optional, If you need to use permission of cluster resource replace $product-name with the product name.
+  # Cluster resources which productAllowedClusterResources are optional, if you need to use permission of cluster resource replace $product-name with the product name.
   productAllowedClusterResources:
     $product-name:
       - kind: ClusterRole